cjeanneret/speedtest-dashboard/README.md

   * [momentjs](http://momentjs.com/)
   * [modified speedtest-cli](https://github.com/cjeanneret/speedtest-cli)

+Note: the modified speedtest-cli might become deprecated, as the next release should allow computer-parsable outputs.
+Stay tuned!

 ## How does it work?
 On a computer that runs 24/7, with correct network interface (gigabit, fiber, etc), configure a cronjob that calls the "speedtest" script.